bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 For our context, we want to learn how to turn on the LEDs during each measurement.
 Specifically, we learn the brightness of each LED, such that the image reconstruction error is minimized.
-Now, the design problem can be posed as a supervised learning problem,
+Now, the experimental design can be posed as a supervised learning problem,

 <p style="text-align:center;">